phusion/passenger_rpm_automation/README.md

 This repository contains RPM package definitions for [Phusion Passenger](https://www.phusionpassenger.com/), as well as tools for automatically building Passenger packages for multiple distributions and architectures.

-The goal is project is to allow Phusion to release RPM packages for multiple distributions and architectures, immediately after a Passenger source release, in a completely automated manner.
+The goal of this project is twofold:

+ 1. To allow Phusion to release RPM packages for multiple distributions and architectures, immediately after a Passenger source release, in a completely automated manner.
-This project utilizes Docker for isolation.
-Because of the usage of Docker, these tools can be run on any 64-bit Linux system, including non-Red Hat-based systems.
-Though in practice, we've only tested on CentOS 6.
+ 2. To allow users to build their own RPM packages for Passenger, without having to wait for Phusion to do so.

+> Are you a user who wants to build your own RPMs for a Passenger version that hasn't been released yet?
+Read [Tutorial: building your own packages](#tutorial-building-your-own-packages).

 **Table of Contents**